Hostomel: History

 In 1614, King Sigismund III of Poland granted Hostomel the Magdeburg right.
 The village of Hostomel received city rights with the assistance of the owner – Stanislav Kharlensky, the son of Kyiv Chamberlain Felix.

-During the national liberation war under the leadership of Bogdan Khmelnytsky, it became the Cossack hundredth town of the Kyiv regiment.
+During the national liberation war under the leadership of Bohdan Khmelnytsky, it became the Cossack hundredth town of the Kyiv regiment.

 In 1654, the town was captured by Muscovy.

 In 1694, a church was built here.